sanderseide/PanierMobile1.0/README.md

 # Mobile Charts

-## Description

-In the sample application you can:
-* Add new products
-* Add to your charts and buy using MonCash
-* Sell your product and get paid by the Panier Mobile Team
-* Leave a message for us, and rating

-## License for Mobile Charts

-# Mobile Charts
 Mobile charts is an app for buying and selling products.
 We are focused on almost all types of products.

 ### User Stories